-The other patented solution that we have licensed to commercialize is AL002, a patented method using a mutant peptide sensitized cell as a cell-based therapeutic vaccine that seeks to restore the ability of the patient's immunological system to combat Alzheimer's.
+The other product candidate that we have licensed to clinically develop in humans is AL002, a patented method using a mutant peptide sensitized cell as a cell-based therapeutic vaccine which seeks to restore the ability of the patient's immunological system to combat Alzheimer's.
 The proposed mechanism of action is through the pulsed-Dendritic Cell ("DC") activation of T-cells that stimulates the immune system, resulting in the clearance of brain amyloid.
-Preclinical studies suggest that the infusion of transgenic (or genetically modified) mice with AL002-pulsed DC is associated with lower amyloid burden and improved neurobehavioral performance.
+Preclinical studies conducted from April 2005 to July 2010 suggest that the infusion of transgenic (or genetically modified) mice with AL002-pulsed DC is associated with lower amyloid burden and improved neurobehavioral performance.
 This is likely to be mediated by an anti-inflammatory effect in addition to the immunogenicity of this therapy.

-AL002 is based on the theory that Alzheimer's symptoms are caused by plaque deposits that can cluster in the brain composed of protein fragments called betaamyloids that build up between nerve cells.
+AL002 is based on the theory that Alzheimer's symptoms are caused by plaque deposits that can cluster in the brain composed of protein fragments called beta-amyloids that build up between nerve cells.
 One hypothesis is that a special type of immune cell, natural beta-amyloid antibodies, may play a role in preventing plaque build-up in people without Alzheimer's.
 As people age, their immune system may degrade, and some people may be unable to produce natural beta-amyloid antibodies which leads to the plaque build-up causing Alzheimer's disease.